owaits/ScreenMonkey.Help/faq/faq.md

 ![](../images/ffdshow.png)

 ## PowerPoint playback
 - Check that you have a compatible version installed on your computer.
+PowerPoint version 2013 or later is required.